Manaslu Base Camp Trek Itinerary

 Accommodation type on the trek

-Internet and wifi facilities in Manaslu Region
+Internet and wifi factrekies in the Manaslu Region

 You can find wifi facilities in the tea houses.
 If there are a lot of users, there may be a problem with high-speed Internet.
 The Internet is sometimes very much necessary to travel far from your home.
 If you want to communicate back home, an SAT phone is available in tea houses.
 The SAT phone may have extra money to call back home.